Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Numerical Results

 at the stage $k$ is smaller than the tolerance $\varepsilon = 10^{-8}$.

-\paragraph{\textbf{Example 3.}} In this example, we examine the condition number of the preconditioned system $A_0^{-1} A_{m, \theta}$ for both $\theta = \pm 1$.
+\paragraph{\textbf{Example 3.}} In this example, we examine the condition numbers of the preconditioned system $A_0^{-1} A_{m, \theta}$ for both $\theta = \pm 1$.
 We assemble the linear system on the triangular meshes with $h = 1/10, 1/20, 1/40$.
-The condition numbers of different accuracy $m$ are gathered in Tab.~\ref{tab_cond2d}.
-It can be observed the condition numbers for both symmetric/nonsymmetric systems are nearly constants as the mesh size $h$ tends to zero.
+The condition numbers for different $m$ are gathered in Tab.~\ref{tab_cond2d}.
+It can be observed that the condition numbers for both symmetric/nonsymmetric systems are nearly constants as the mesh size $h$ tends to zero.
 This numerical observation fairly matches the estimate in Theorem \ref{th_A0Amcond}.

-\paragraph{\textbf{Example 4.}} In this example, we solve an elliptic problem on the domain $\Omega = (-1, 1)^2$ with a family of triangular meshes with the mesh size $h = 1/10, 1/20, 1/40, 1/80, 1/160$.
-The exact solution is chosen to be the same as in Example 1, and the penalty parameter is taken as $\alpha = 15$.
-Besides preconditioning with the $A_0^{-1}$, we also try the traditional preconditioning methods, as the diagonal preconditioner and the incomplete LU decomposition preconditioner, to solve the linear system.
-We also apply the boomer algebraic multigrid method (BoomerAMG) as the preconditioner, and the BoomerAMG is implemented in the package HYPRE \cite{Falgout2006design}.
-The convergence steps of GMRES preconditioned by different methods are collected in Tab.~\ref{tab_ex4_steps}.
-We observe that the method preconditioning with $A_0^{-1}$ has a much faster convergence speed than other methods.
-For all the accuracy $1 \leq m \leq 4$, the convergence steps to the symmetric/nonsymmetric systems preconditioned with $A_0^{-1}$ are almost independent of the mesh size.
-This result coincides with the condition number estimate \eqref{eq_A0Amcond} in Theorem \ref{th_A0Amcond}.
-Fig.~\ref{fig_ex4_relative_error} displays the convergence histories of the GMRES solver for symmetric/nonsymmetric systems.
-Clearly, the relative errors of the preconditioned system $A_0^{-1}A_{m, \theta}$ reduces sharply, compared to the diagonal preconditioner.
-Tab.~\ref{tab_ex4_times} reveals the CPU times in solving the linear system by different methods.
-It is clear that the proposed method is also significantly faster than other methods, which illustrates the efficiency of our method.
+\paragraph{\textbf{Example 4.}} In this example, we solve an elliptic problem on the domain $\Omega = (-1, 1)^2$.
+We adopt a family of triangular meshes with the mesh size $h = 1/10, 1/20, 1/40, 1/80, 1/160$.
+The exact solution is chosen to be the same as in Example 1. \substitute{}{Tab.~\ref{tab_ex4_steps} lists the convergence steps for CG/GMRES solvers.
+Besides preconditioning with $A_0^{-1}$, we try to use the BoomerAMG algorithm to the matrix $A_{m, \theta}$ as the preconditioner, and we also directly apply the standard CG/GMRES methods in solving linear systems.
+It can be observed that the methods preconditioning with $A_0^{-1}$ have a much faster convergence speed than other methods.} For all accuracy $1 \leq m \leq 4$, the convergence steps are numerically detected to be independent of $h$, which illustrates the results in Theorem \ref{th_A0Amcond}.
+Fig.~\ref{fig_ex4_relative_error} displays the convergence histories of CG/GMRES solvers.
+The relative errors in iterations of the system $A_0^{-1} A_{m, \theta}$ decrease sharply, compared to the standard CG/GMRES methods.
+Tab.~\ref{tab_ex4_times} gives the CPU times in solving the linear system by different methods.
+It is evident that the CG/GMRES methods, when employing the Algorithm \ref{alg_multigrid} for $A_0^{-1}$ as a preconditioner, is faster than other methods.